vinaya-class/vinaya-class.github.io/src/11-food-1.md

 categories of staple or non-staple food, juice drinks or the five tonics' (BMC definition).

+Tonics: ghee, fresh butter (or cheese), oil, honey, sugar.

+Unallowable meats: human, elephant, horse, dog, lion, tiger, leopard, bear, hyena, snake. *Thullcaya* for human, *dukkata* for others.

+Eggs, blood, etc. are included under 'meat'.
+Consuming uncooked (raw) meat is *dukkata*.

 'Eating' is defined as 'entering the mouth'.

 Swallowing food disloged from between the teeth, or chewing and swallowing unchewed food passed up from the stomach is not an offence.

+Cooking is not allowed, but heating up is not an offence.

 Being ill is not an exception, since the 7 day tonics are allowed for that reason.